Academic Year 2018-19

-As the membership of the partnership cost more than our PESP funding, opportunities for purchasing other resources of coach deliver was severely restricted, however, as at Abbeyfields we highly value PE and Sport our children and teachers fundraised and made teaching budget money available to provide
+As the membership of the partnership costs more than our PESP funding, opportunities for purchasing other resources of coach delivery was severely restricted, however, at Abbeyfields we highly value PE and Sport so our children and teachers fundraised and made teaching budget money available to provide

 Curriculum PE Sessions:

 Children attend sessions of 1 hour in length, in their class group (usually 30 pupils).
 The lesson is led by our Specialist PE teacher, Miss Simpson, and supported by the class teacher and usually a TA or LSA.
 This ensures high quality teaching through well planned and well-resourced lessons; the supernumerary position of the specialist teacher means that she is free to set up ready for the lesson without the pressures of a class to administrate.
 The specialist teacher is also able to leave the class teacher with ideas and strategies to best extend the children’s skills in their second weekly PE lesson.

 As a result of this, standards in PE have significantly increased and children’s and teachers’ confidence has increased too.
 Children are able to identify their progress for themselves, and the difference in attainment from Reception age to Year 4 was very clear when Monitoring and Observations took place in July 2016.